chryzsh/DarthSidious/labs/getting-started.md

 * Actual pentest experiences

--If you have no idew what you are doing, we recommend reading the mini guide to Windows and then begin setting up a lab.
-There are currently two lab building guides in this book:
+-If you have no idew what you are doing, we recommend reading the [Mini guide to Windows ](stuff/miniguide.md) and then begin [Building a lab](labs/building-a-lab.md).

-##### Mini lab for children
-The first lab guide helps you set up a very small and simple lab consisting of a domain controller and a few workstations.
-The goal is to practice Responder and other fun tools for credential relaying.

-##### Big boy labs for big boys
-We have added an article for building a much bigger lab using ESXi and automating a lot of it with Vagrant.
-If you feel confident, brave and have a lot of time, go for this.
-It requires fundamental knowledge of setting up Active Directory and configuring Windows machines.
-It could be used as a companion lab for MCSA and MCSE certifications.

 **Obvious disclaimer is obvious**